Joann Randles is a multi award-winning Welsh photographer based in Swansea, known for her compelling portraiture and evocative storytelling.

 RECENT PHOTOGRAPHY AWARDS + EXHIBITIONS

-Festival Interceltique de Lorient – 2025 – Euro Celtic Art Exhibition, Lorient, Brittany (EXHIBITING NOW UNTIL 9th AUGUST)
+Festival Interceltique de Lorient – 2025 – Euro Celtic Art Exhibition, Lorient, Brittany

 British Press Photographers Association (BPPA) – 2024 – Assignments exhibition at the OXO Tower, London